We unite community resources to address our community's greatest needs.

 We fund solutions.

 We empower people to unite and solve complex problems here in Benton and Franklin Counties.
-Our fundraising campaign dollars are allocated to address the immediate basic needs of local families and strategically solve systemic barriers to education, financial stability, and health.
-Through 33 programs at 20 local agencies, our funding helps 1 in 4 people in the bi-county region every year.
+Our fundraising campaign dollars are allocated to 17 local programs to support critical needs of children and their parents or caregivers.

 Our internal programs help kids succeed in school, and bring tax dollars back to our community.